Newark Liberty International Airport

 Two NJ TRANSIT train lines serve Newark Airport.
 Northeast Corridor trains provide service to New York, Trenton and intermediate points.
 North Jersey Coast Line trains provide service to New York, Long Branch and intermediate points.
 You can connect at Newark Penn Station or Secaucus Junction for other destinations in New Jersey.
 At least six NJ TRANSIT trains stop every hour at the Newark Liberty International Airport Station between 6 a.m. and 9 p.m. weekdays.
 Four trains stop every hour between 9 p.m. and midnight.
 Trains that stop at the airport are designated with an airplane or "EWR" on departure boards.

-When you purchase your NJ TRANSIT ticket to or from Newark Airport with the NJ TRANSIT Mobile App or ticket vending machines, the AirTrain access fee ($8.25) is already included in the price - one ticket does it all.
+When you purchase your NJ TRANSIT ticket to or from Newark Airport through the NJ TRANSIT Mobile App, Web Ticketing or ticket vending machines, the AirTrain access fee ($8.25) is already included in the price - one ticket does it all.
 Download the NJ TRANSIT Mobile App now:

-- Purchase your round-trip tickets in advance with the NJ TRANSIT Mobile App to avoid lines.
+- Purchase your round-trip tickets in advance through the NJ TRANSIT Mobile App or Web Ticketing to avoid lines.

 - Keep your ticket with you when you leave the train because you will need it to pass through the fare gates.
 Otherwise, you will be charged the AirTrain access fee.

 - Allow about 15 minutes to travel via AirTrain between the train station and your airport terminal.

 - If possible, plan to travel during off-peak hours or on weekends, especially if you are traveling with children.
 (Peak hours are weekdays between 7-9 a.m. and 4-7 p.m.)